 - A non-spill cup - in fact I recommend this for the entire family.
 Keep in mind that you cannot refill directly at the water station.

 WHERE TODDLERS CAN PLAY

 Parents can bring their toddlers to play and grow in Splash Academy where they can engage in games, messy play, and music and movement.
 For more information visit Norwegian's Family Cruises page.

-Other toddler activities outside of Splash Academy are the Kid’s Aqua Park (which includes a slide if your child is over 40 inches tall), the toddler ropes course, the mini golf course, and the arcade.
+Other toddler activities outside of Splash Academy are the Kid’s Aqua Park (which includes a slide if your child is over 40 inches tall), the toddler ropes course, and the arcade.
 If you plan to partake in water activities with your toddler make sure they are potty trained, as swim diapers are not allowed in the Kid’s Aqua Park.
 Try your best to do this by the time you cruise.
 Make sure to check your Freestyle Daily for other great activities such as the Sail Away Party and the Nickelodeon Pajama Jam Character Breakfast.

 Nickelodeon Pajama Jam Character Breakfast is no longer offered.

 EVEN WHEN ON A CRUISE, STICK TO YOUR TODDLER'S SCHEDULE